FAQ

 UV-DTF labels can be used on drinkware.
 However, they do not hold up well in a dishwasher.
 Items should be washed by hand.

 You will see little to no change in DTF Transfers for the first 30 washes and the transfer will continue to look good for at least 50 washes.
-In fact, most people like the feel and look better after garments have been washed.
-UV-DTF labels are protected with a coating of varnish and hold up well on hard items.
+Do not use bleach or fabric softener when washing.

 File Requirements?